 BSX Short Volume

-Boston Scientific Corporation (BSX) operates in the Healthcare sector, specifically the Medical - Devices industry, with a market capitalization near $71.81B, listed on NYSE, employing roughly 53,000 people, carrying a beta of 0.62 to the broader market.
-Boston Scientific Corporation develops, manufactures, and markets medical devices for use in various interventional medical specialties worldwide.
+Boston Scientific Corporation (BSX) operates in the Healthcare sector, specifically the Medical - Devices industry, with a market capitalization near $63.97B, listed on NYSE, employing roughly 59,000 people, carrying a beta of 0.58 to the broader market.
+Boston Scientific Corporation (BSX) operates as a global leader in medical technology, specializing in the design, manufacturing, and commercialization of innovative medical devices tailored for a diverse array of interventional medical specialties across the globe.
 Led by Michael F. Mahoney, public since 1992-05-19.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.